kristoftajti/anchor_free_docs/docs/data/CenterNet.md

 ## Object Detection as Keypoint Triplets

-Each object is represented by a center keypoint, which we embed as a heatmap, and a pair of corners (top-left and bottom-right).
+Each object is represented by a center keypoint, which we embed as a heatmap and a pair of corners (top-left and bottom-right).
 After predicting, the top-k bounding boxes are selected, which then are filtered.
 The procedure of filtering as follows:

  - Remap center keypoint to the original image, with the help of their offsets
  - Define a central region for each bbox and check whether it contains the aforementioned center keypoint
  - If it is inside a central region and the classes are the same, we preserve it, and the score of the bbox will be the averaged of the three point(top-left, center, bottom-right)

 Central region in the bbox affects detection results.
 For example, smaller central regions lead to a low recall rate for small bounding boxes, while larger central regions lead to a low precision for large bounding boxes.
 A scale-aware central region is proposed, which adresses the issue mentioned before